Orca is Solana’s most user-friendly decentralized exchange (DEX).

 Rather than requiring traders to manually check prices on an external venue before making a trade, Orca will notify the user if token prices vary >1% more than the price on CoinGecko.
 If the rate is >1% in favor of the trader, a Great Price notification will appear.

 Orca’s Magic Bar enables traders to seamlessly search available tokens and place orders with as few clicks as possible.
 This tweet includes a video showing this process.

-You can simply type in how much of what token you want to swap and the available pairs will show up in a drop-down menu.
-Rather than have multiple clicks required to initiate a swap, all you have to do is type in an order, click a button, and confirm the transaction in your wallet.
+You can type in how much of what token you want to swap, and the available pairs will show up in a drop-down menu.
+Rather than have multiple clicks required to initiate a swap, you must type in an order, click a button, and confirm the transaction in your wallet.

-On Orca’s second episode of their podcast, Yutaro and Ori go over the Impact Fund that has been set up to bring about a tangible value to the world outside of crypto.
-0.01% of all the trading fees on Orca are donated to charitable causes through Every.org on a quarterly basis and their destination is decided upon by ORCA holders.
+On Orca’s second episode of their podcast, Yutaro and Ori go over the Impact Fund set up to bring about a tangible value to the world outside of crypto.
+0.01% of all the trading fees on Orca have been donated to charitable causes through Every.org, and ORCA holders decide upon their destination.

 Read this blog post for a full rundown of the ORCA token’s utility.